FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Wafer Scale Architecture

+The retransmission protocol is set to be simple Go-Back-N, with an accumulative ack per every 16 data packets to reduce the ack overhead to less than $1\%$ of the network BW.
+If a switch receives a NACK from an NPU, it forwards it to all input ports participating in that flow, which is then propagated to all NPUs serving as the source of the flow, and retransmission starts from the NACKed packet.

+Additionally, each input port has a 24KB buffer per data VC and a 2KB buffer for the control VC.
+These policies ensure that in the case of communication preemption, there are enough buffers available (i.e., $link\_BW\times RTT=\text{24KB}$) for the new communication operation to send at the full link BW.

-\textbf{HW Overhead.} \autoref{tab:overhead} shows the overheads of our proposed FRED (with 24 KB/port buffer size and 1KB buffer to store the routings in the control unit) implementation shown in \autoref{fig:FredLayoutPhysicalLogical}.
+\ParaTitle{HW Overhead.} \autoref{tab:overhead} shows the overheads of our proposed \ours implementation shown in~\autoref{fig:FredLayoutPhysicalLogical}.
+We assume 1.5KB SRAM per FRED switch to store the $\mu$Switch configurations for different communication operations.
 The numbers are obtained post layout using 15nm NanGate PDK.
-The total power overhead is $146.73\:W$, which is less than $1\:\%$ of the total power budget.
-The total area overhead is $25195\:mm^2$ which can be accommodated by using the unclaimed area available on the wafer.
-Note that, as discussed in \autoref{subsub:fredTopology}, the main area overhead of the FRED chiplets is due to I/O for supporting high-BW wafer-scale interconnects, and not because of the switch logic overhead.
+The total power overhead is $179.35\:W$, which is about $1.2\%$ of the total power budget.
+The total area overhead is $25195\:mm^2$, which can be accommodated by using the unclaimed area available on the wafer.
+Note that, as discussed in~\autoref{subsub:fredTopology}, the main area overhead of the \ours\ chiplets is due to I/O for supporting high-BW wafer-scale interconnects, and not because of the switch logic overhead.